 - Dementia care causes stress.

 - The importance of support groups and forums.

 - If you are feeling really anxious, sad, or depressed.

 Caregivers sometimes feel that they must be doing something wrong if they are feeling tired or stressed.
 In addition to the stress they already feel, they think they are not good caregivers.
 But experts have explained that dementia care is the most stressful type of caregiving and that many dementia caregivers suffer from depression.

 Several published reports and studies explain the stressful nature of dementia care.
 They point out that dementia care is different from other care in many ways.
 For example, it lasts for many years.
 Though India has a strong family system, caregivers do not get enough support.
 Levels of caregiver strain in India are as high as in developed countries in spite of extended family networks and home care.
 Also, dementia awareness is poor in India.
 While the symptoms of dementia are widely recognized here, they are considered a normal and anticipated part of ageing.
 They are not seen as symptoms that indicate a serious medical condition.
 When outsiders they see persons with dementia wandering, calling out, or making accusations, they think the family is neglecting or abusing the person.
-Caregivers have to take care of the person, coping with behavioral problems and incontinence, etc., and also face the stigma and blame.
+Caregivers have to take care of the person, coping with behavioral problems and incontinence and soiling, etc., and also face the stigma and blame.
 Lack of support even from local health services makes this worse.
 Family conflict is also common.